SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/04-queue/01-introduction-to-queue.md

        }
    ```

    In the image below the queue array is full.
-We know that the tail is the index of the last element, so if the tail = size -1 will be true, which mean the array is full.
+We know that the tail is the index of the last element, so if the tail = size -1 will be true, that means the array is full.

 ![1703064728345](images/01-introduction-to-queue/1703064728345.png)